-- Responsible for ensuring that the work of the Board is carried out effectively. - Ensuring that decisions are made on requisite matters and that minutes are kept. - Responsible for convening meetings and ensuring that requisite decision material is sent to Board members. - Acting as a contact and maintaining regular contact with the CEO and management. - Maintaining regular contact with the auditor and ensuring that the auditor is summoned to attend a meeting in conjunction with the interim report as per September and the year-end report. - Ensuring that an annual evaluation is performed of the Board and its members. - Evaluating and reporting annually on the work of the CEO.
+- responsibility for ensuring that the work of the Board is carried out effectively - ensuring that decisions are made on requisite matters and that minutes are kept - responsible for convening meetings and ensuring that requisite decision material is sent to Board members

+- acting as a contact and maintaining regular contact with the CEO and management - acting as a contact with the owners regarding ownership issues - maintaining regular contact with the auditor and ensuring that the auditor is summoned to attend a meeting in conjunction with the interim report as per September and the year-end report - ensuring that the Board continuously uppdates and deepens its knowledge about the operations - ensure that the Board's work is annually evaluated by the Board members

-Work of the Board in 2015
+Work of the Board in 2016

-During 2015, a total of twelve minuted Board meetings were held: seven ordinary meetings, including one statutory meeting, and four extra board meetings.
-Board meetings have a recurrent structure with the key items as illustrated below.
+During 2016, a total of twenty-two minuted Board meetings were held: seven ordinary meetings, including one statutory meeting, and fourteen extra board meetings.
+Board meetings have a recurrent structure with established key items.
 Information and documentation for decision ahead of Board meetings are usually sent out approximately one week before each meeting.
+An external secretary to the Board has taken the minutes of the Board.

 Extra Board meetings normally examine acquisition and divestment issues as well as financing, and are held when such matters requiring a Board decision arise.
+2016 was a year of great activity in the acquisition of new companies, investments in existing portfolio companies and divestments of companies, the partially new Board carried out a strategic situation analysis that will form the basis for the strategic efforts moving forward, and addressed issues pertaining to the change in CEO.
+This resulted in intensive Board work, with many board meetings during the year.
 Senior executives at Ratos attended board meetings to present specific issues.